Josephus67/Josephus67/README.md

 ## 🌟 About Me

 I'm a passionate computer science student with a keen interest in pushing the boundaries of technology.
 My journey is driven by curiosity, innovation, and a desire to make a meaningful impact in the digital world.
+Machine Learning is my Chief focus as at now.

 - 💻 Computer Science Student at University of Ghana
 - 🚀 Front-end Developer & Mobile App Enthusiast
 - 🌐 AI, Machine Learning, and Cybersecurity Explorer
-- 🎯 Aspiring Tech Innovator (Dream Destinations: NASA, CIA, FBI)

 ## 🛠️ Skills & Technologies